Mouchoir de Monsieur by Guerlain

 Very good discussion of both fragrances.

-For me, however, the appeal remains to give Mouchoir a chance at least as a sample.
-HR belongs again and again in my collection.
+For me, the allure remains to give Mouchoir a chance, at least as a sample.
+HR always belongs in my collection.

 SimonGermanySimonGermany 5 years ago